Four tracks. Limitless paths.

 This course provides an overview of the economic principles that affect water management, including market dynamics, efficiency and welfare analysis, economic externalities, valuation of water resources, and cost-benefit project analysis.
 The course ties water economics directly to water policy, focusing on the management of water as a common resource, water pricing as a conservation tool, private-public water management, and the role of water in sustainable development.

-Water Leadership and Organizational Management
+Water Leadership and Impact Management